Brick Presbyterian Church - New York City (photo: Steven E. Lawson)

 Sources:

-Guilbault-Thérien, Inc. web site: http://www.ntic.qc.ca/~guil-the/
+Guilbault-Thérien, Inc. website: http://www.ntic.qc.ca/~guil-the/

 Nelson, George.
-Specifications of Weiss & Turney Organ (c.1960).
+Specification of Weiss & Turney Organ (c.1960).

 Trupiano, Larry.
-Factory Specifications for M.P.
+Factory Specification for M.P.
 Möller organ, Op.
 8568 (1953).

-Guilbaut-Thérien, Inc. Guilbault-Thérien Organ, Op.
-42 (1996) case.
+Guilbaut-Thérien, Inc. Case of Guilbault-Thérien Organ, Op.
+42 (1996).

 Lawson, Steven E. Church exterior; chapel interior.

-Toth, Keith S. Guilbault-Thérien Organ, Op.
-42 (1996) case and console.
+Toth, Keith S. Case and keydesk of Guilbault-Thérien Organ, Op.
+42 (1996).

 Toth, Keith S. Weiss & Turney organ (c.1960).